Package 'inspectdf'

 Description

-For a single dataframe, summarise the column types.
-If two dataframes are supplied, compare column type composition of both dataframes.
+For a single data frame, summarise the column types.
+If two data frames are supplied, compare column type composition of both data frames.

 Usage